princomp/princomp.github.io/source/exercises/w_sol/collections/1darrays.md

 #.
 Declare and initialize three arrays:

-    - Choose different data type for each array
+    - Choose different data type for each array,
-    - Make the arrays have different lengths: 3, 5, 10 elements respectively
+    - Make the arrays have different lengths: 3, 5, 10 elements respectively,
-    - Initialize each array with appropriate values of your choice (depends on the type)
+    - Initialize each array with appropriate values of your choice (depends on the type).

     After you have declared and initialized the arrays, display on the screen

-    - The first value from array 1 (0th index)
+    - The first value from array 1 (0th index),
-    - The last value from array 2 (4th index)
+    - The last value from array 2 (4th index),
-    - the first three values from array 3 (indexed 0 - 2)
+    - The first three values from array 3 (indexed 0 - 2).

     <details>
     <summary>Example Solution</summary>

-    ```cs
+    ```
     // Initialize arrays
     string[] names = { "Alice", Bob", "Charlie" };
     float[] tenths = { 0.1f, 0.2f, 0.3f, 0.4f, 0.5f };